aurtistictrader/stock-filter/README.md

 # Stock-filter
 Grabs and parses data using nasdaq and yahoo api.
 Information is stored in a database and this also does custom interactions and calculations.

+# Details
+Currently hardcoded to do long term bottom up - with data from the last 5 yrs.
+Uses Percentage Change From 200-day Moving Average to calculate current price feasibility.
+Then checks for bull market signals within the last year, with the combination of a strong support over the last 5 years.

 #License
 The MIT License (MIT)